manifold-systems/manifold/manifold-deps-parent/manifold-preprocessor/readme.md

 Note the effects of `#define` and `#undef` are limited to the file scope.
 This means `#define` symbols are not available to other files.
 Similarly, parent symbols masked with `#undef` are unaffected in other files.

+>Note Manifold's preprocessor is designed exclusively for conditional compilation, you can't use `#define` for constant values or macro substitution as you can with a C/C++ preprocessor.

 ### `build.properties` files